nelson123-lab/Docker-learnings/README.md

 - Template for running docker containers.
 Containers
 - Run in progress.
+Volume
+- Dedicated folder on the host machine.

 ## Docker Commands
-docker ps -- list all the running containers in your system. docker build -t tagname/demoapp:1.0 -- to make a docker image. docker run id -- running a container docker run -p 5000:8080  -- port forwarding.
+docker ps -- list all the running containers in your system. docker build -t tagname/demoapp:1.0 -- to make a docker image. docker run id -- running a container docker run -p 5000:8080  -- port forwarding. docker volume create name -- to create a volume